contentauth/c2pa-python/docs/usage.md

 This examines the specified media file for C2PA data and generates a report of any data it finds.
 If there are validation errors, the report includes a `validation_status` field.

 An asset file may contain many manifests in a manifest store.
 The most recent manifest is identified by the value of the `active_manifest` field in the manifests map.
-The manifests may contain binary resources such as thumbnails which can be retrieved with `resource_to_stream` using the associated `identifier` field values and a `uri`.
+The manifests may contain binary resources such as thumbnails which can be retrieved with `resource_to_stream()` using the associated `identifier` field value as the URI.

 > [!NOTE]
 > For a comprehensive reference to the JSON manifest structure, see the [Manifest store reference](https://opensource.contentauthenticity.org/docs/manifest/manifest-ref).

-Pass a `Context` to apply custom settings to the Reader, such as trust anchors or verification flags.
+Pass a `Context` to apply custom settings to the `Reader`, such as trust anchors or verification flags.

 ```py
 try: